Battle in Shakhtarsk Raion: Snizhne and Torez

 Snizhne and Torez are cities that are geographically located in the Shakhtarsk Raion, but which are administered separately.
 Violence had occurred in Snizhne prior to the battle, including a rocket attack by an aeroplane on 15 July that killed at least eleven people and damaged many homes.
 Ukrainian forces said they entered Torez and other nearby villages on 28 July.

 They managed to hold the town only briefly, as DPR-affiliated insurgents forced them to withdraw from the area on 1 August.
 Clashes on the outskirts of the city continued on 7 August, after Ukrainian soldiers tried to relieve their encircled comrades near the town.
 According to the DPR, these attacks were repelled.
 Ukrainian forces advanced toward Torez again on 8 August, in an effort to prevent insurgent attacks on their positions at Savur-Mohyla.

 Ukrainian forces launched a new offensive with the aim of recapturing Snizhne, Torez and Shakhtarsk on 12 August.
 Clashes continued in each city.
 On the next day, Ukrainian artillery destroyed a convoy of lorries filled with ammunition for the insurgents at Snizhne.
 According to two members of the Russian Presidential Human Rights Council, this convoy had been escorted by Russian military personnel, of which more than 100 were killed and about 300 wounded.
 Government forces tried once again to retake Torez from the insurgents on 20 August, but were repelled.
 Ukrainian forces destroyed eleven Grad rocket systems, three tanks, and five armoured vehicles used by the insurgents in Snizhne on 21 August.
 Government sources said that they also killed more than 100 Russian "mercenaries".

+Ukrainian withdrawal

+As a result of systematic cross-border shelling by Russian forces, sometime after 21 August troops of the 28th Mechanized Brigade were withdrawn from the areas of Marynivka, Saurivka and Hryhorivka towards Kuteinykove near Ilovaisk.
+On 24 August units stationed in the area were subjected to Sector B commander Ruslan Khomchak.
+After suffering from another Russian cross-border shelling in Starobesheve, Ukrainian troops retreated from the area, leaving the ATO zone.

+Aftermath

+During early September 2014, 18 bodies of Ukrainian soldiers were recovered in the area of Savur-Mohyla by civilian volunteers.
+On 11 September the National Security and Defence Council of Ukraine recognized, that Ukraine had lost control over border areas in the eastern part of Donetsk Oblast.